pharo-project/pharo/doc/RefactoringEngine/RefactoringEngine.md

 #### Deprecate
 I am a refactoring for deprecate a method.

-My preconditions verify, that the old selector exists (in  the current namespace) and that the new selector is a valid selector
+My preconditions verify, that the old selector exists (in  the current namespace) and that the new selector is a valid selector.

 The refactoring transformation will add the call to the #deprecated:on:in: method

-Example
+##### Example

 ```
 (RBDeprecateMethodRefactoring